 Dominique Wilkins joined the team in 1982 and became the face of the franchise for the next dozen years.
 Becoming an elite team in 80s, Atlanta was always in contention at playoff time with star players like Moses Malone and Spud Webb.
 The 90s ushered in names like Mookie Blaylock and Stacey Augmon.
 Dikembe Mutombo dominated in the late 90s for Atlanta.
 Jason Terry was added in 1999 and immediately made an impact.
-Unfortunately, management could not being a solid squad around him and the team began to perform poorly.
+Unfortunately, management could not build a solid squad around him and the team began to perform poorly.
 While several tough seasons would follow, the Hawks would begin to turn things around by 2007, making the playoffs for the first time in nearly a decade.

 Al Horford, Mike Bibby, and the rest of the team started putting together winning seasons, leading to 10 straight postseason berths.
 Aided by Tracy McGrady, Jerry Stackhouse, Jason Collins and more, this group restored Atlanta back to prominence.

 Currently led by head coach Lloyd Pierce, the Hawks are in the midst of a rebuilding phase.
 Missing the playoffs in both 2018 and 2019, this group is reloading for the future.
 Bringing in Jabari Parker and Evan Turner could help turn this group right around.
 John Collins and Trae Young are seeing more playing time as they give their all for this team nightly.
 A midseason trade would net the Hawks Clint Capela.
 He is a big upgrade for this group.
 Further, re-acquiring DeWayne Dedmon from Sacramento brings him back to Atlanta, where he had his best season.

 Legends of the past for the Atlanta Hawks include Dominique Wilkins, Bob Pettit, Pete Maravich, Dikembe Mutombo, Moses Malone, Joe Johnson, and Spud Webb.
 Click here for additional information about the Atlanta Hawks.

-If you own an Atlanta Hawks suite, we can market your luxury suite for the dates you choose not to use or give away to clients.
+If you own an Atlanta Hawks suite, we can market your luxury suite for the dates you choose not to use or are unable to attend.

-This is a great opportunity to offset all of the suite expenses you incur each year.
+This is a great opportunity to offset much of your suite expense which you incur each year.
 You have thousands of dollars just sitting there – no Atlanta Hawks game should go unused.
-Your tickets are often worth 2 to 3 times more than you are paying the venue.